framanno/Get_next_line/README.md

 Your goal is to read the book line by line and deliver each complete line to the listener.
 However, you might not immediately find a complete sentence that is ready to read, so you must keep track of what you’ve read so far and complete it in the next reading.

+Just like a careful librarian, get_next_line ensures every line is delivered perfectly, without losing a single word.

 ---

 **Functions:**